 But notwithstanding this common idea and general belief existing in all times and among all people, nothing at all satisfactory or definite can be known concerning that future state except through express or direct revelation.
-We require some communication with and from that world, in order to assure us fully of the reality of its existence, the nature of its inhabitants, and the quality of the life which is lived there; and ample provision has been made by the Lord, at different ages of the world, for the supply of this want and the communication of this knowledge, so far as they could be rendered serviceable to the A divinely-authorized revelation of human race. spiritual truth has been kept in the world from the first appearance of man upon the earth down to the present hour.
+We require some communication with and from that world, in order to assure us fully of the reality of its existence, the nature of its inhabitants, and the quality of the life which is lived there; and ample provision has been made by the Lord, at different ages of the world, for the supply of this want and the communication of this knowledge, so far as they could be rendered serviceable to the human race.
+A divinely-authorized revelation of spiritual truth has been kept in the world from the first appearance of man upon the earth down to the present hour.
 After the loss or disappearance of the Ancient Word, (a Bible or sacred Scripture that existed among the nations of Western Asia before the Old Testament, or Jewish Scriptures,) Abraham was called, Moses raised up, and a new revelation began to be communicated.
 As all who are familiar with its history are well aware, this was a slowly progressive revelation.
 Not only hundreds, but some thousands of years elapsed between its commencement with Abraham and its termination with Malachi.
-Very few indeed are the things which were at first made known to the three patriarchs, or to the children of The fact that they were immortal, and that they should live hereafter in the spiritual world, was unknown to the Israelites during, and for many ages after the conclusion of, the wilderness journey. there were spirits in the other world, who could exert powerful influences upon them, both for good and for evil, and with whom they could hold communication, was a knowledge which they had learned from the Egyptians; but whether they believed them to be the spirits of dead men, or regarded them as a distinct order of beings, is doubtful; and that they themselves would become spirits after they were dead does not earlier ages.
-It is difficult to say at what period the idea of their own immortality began to dawn upon the best minds of the Jewish church, or to what extent the few hints on the subject in the earlier and the later prophets were correctly understood by them.
-Upon the minds of the nation at large it is certain that it never dawned with any considerable degree of distinctness; and the idea did not rise, full orbed, above the mental horizon until the coming of the New Testament revelation.
-Hence St. Paul says to Timothy, in his second epistle to him, that Jesus Christ had brought life and immortality to light in the gospel.
+Very few indeed are the things which were at first made known to the three patriarchs, or to the children of Jacob.
+But the communication proceeded.
+Moses and Joshua received more.
+"Open vision" was repeated throughout the days of the Judges.
+And though it ceased then for a period of about three hundred years, it returned when "the Word of the Lord came again to Samuel in Shiloh."
+Thence it continued in Israel, until the last words of the last prophet of the sacred canon.
+Thus the volume of spiritual truth thrown in upon the thought of mankind was constantly increasing.